salacika/DE1SQL/SQL2/README.md

 # Homework

 * Submit into Moodle the solutions for Exercise 1 to 5.
-* Make sure to submitboth the SQL statements and answers to the questions
+* Make sure to submit both the SQL statements and answers to the questions
 * The requied data format for submission is a .sql file